magadjiya/udemy_javafornoobs/README.md

 ## 🧪 Practice Problems

 This repository contains practice problems that align with the concepts covered in the course.
-Each problem is designed to reinforce your understanding and provide hands-on experience.
+Each problem is designed to reinforce understanding and provide hands-on experience.

-### 🗂️ Solution List
+### 🗂️ General Logic Problems

 1. Problem Set 1 [Problem1.java](Problem1.java)
 2. Problem Set 2 [Problem2.java](Problem2.java)